UK Interest Rates | Interest Chart 2024 | Rwinvest Skip to content

 In turn, these interest rates have led to an increase in mortgage rates in the UK.
 This slowed housing market growth considerably, especially when compared to substantial growth in 2022.
 As such, property prices dropped, but rental demand soared, resulting in higher rental costs than usual.
 This has seen an upturn in real estate investing within the UK.

-However, since August 2023, inflation has fallen twice in a row.
-As such, the Bank of England has now halted interest rate hikes.
+However, since August 2023, inflation has fallen.
+As such, the Bank of England has now halted interest rate hikes and started lowering the base rate.
 Since inflation dropped, mortgage rates have also followed suit.
 Fixed-rate mortgage deals fell, while variable-rate deals have stayed the same.

-While many people have some concerns over the interest rate rise, the early signs show that the rise has peaked, and mortgage rates may improve over the next year.
+While many people have some concerns over interest rates, the BoE have started cutting the Base Rate, and mortgage rates may improve over the next year.

 But how did these current base rates compare to historical ones?